 When you download a file from the Internet like images, documents, etc. to your Windows computer, they are treated as untrusted files.
 So if malware is downloaded in the form of JPEG, it will be able to execute anything on the computer.
 I am sure you have seen errors where you cannot rename the files or if it’s a document, it remains in read-only mode, and so on.
-However, it can be annoying if you are downloading a lot of files, and all of them should be unlocked.
+However, it can be unpleasant when downloading a lot of files, especially if they all need to be unlocked.
 We have seen how to Unblock a file and how to add an Unblock file item to the context menu using PowerShell or Registry.
 In this post, we will share how you can bulk unblock files downloaded from the Internet.

 How to find if the file is blocked?

-Right-click on any of the files, and select Properties from the context menu.
-If the file is blocked, then under the General tab, you will have a security warning.
+Right-click any file and select Properties from the context menu.
+If the file is blocked, you will see a security warning under the General tab.
 It should say

 The file came from another computer and might be blocked to help protect this computer and might be blocked to help protect this computer.

-You can check the box next to Unblock, and then save the changes to unblock the file.
-This option is not available when you select multiple files, go to properties.
+Check the Unblock box, then save the changes to unblock the file.
+This option is unavailable when you select multiple files and open Properties.

 How does the Unblock-File command work?